Sunjammer/nfuse/README.md

-# nfuse
-Fuse build tool wrapper for nodejs
+# NPM build utility for FuseTools